abrilzucchi/hardhat-starter-kit/README.md

 For other networks like mainnet and polygon, you can use different environment variables for your RPC URL and your private key.
 See the `hardhat.config.js` to learn more.

-3. Get some Rinkeby Testnet ETH and LINK
+3. Get some Rinkeby Testnet ETH

-Head over to the [Chainlink faucets](https://faucets.chain.link/) and get some ETH and LINK.
-Please follow [the chainlink documentation](https://docs.chain.link/docs/acquire-link/) if unfamiliar.

 4. Create VRF V2 subscription